What can I do with my promo slots?

 Platforms: Self explanatory.
 There’s no reason you can’t use the same promo image across all platforms, but if you do wish to diversify the messaging by platform, you have those capabilities.

 Position: We offer a number of different locations for promo slots, but in general we recommend the Hero position for maximum viewability.
+The various options are detailed below.

 So that's promo slots!
 A simple, flexible, powerful way to talk to your audience.